-What Can a Handyman Do in Bandera in Bandera County, Texas?
+What Can a Handyman Do Without a License in Bandera in Bandera County, Texas?

 Texas does not have a single statewide “general contractor” license for most handyman/home repair work, but it DOES require state licenses for specific trades (electrical, plumbing, HVAC).
 There is no clear statewide “handyman exemption” dollar threshold in Texas; instead, what you can do is limited by trade-licensing laws and by local permitting rules (City of Bandera / Bandera County).
 For Bandera, expect to need (1) city registration/permit to operate (if working inside city limits) and (2) state-level trade licenses for any regulated work.